rfd62794/CSV_Toolset/docs/DEVLOG.md

 - Troubleshooting sections in tool documentation
 - Clear installation and usage instructions
 - Emoji usage for better readability in README
+- Semantic versioning for releases
+- Standardized changelog format

 ### Next Steps
 - Focus on documenting remaining tools
 - Create comprehensive guides
 - Add more tutorials
 - Expand example coverage
-- Create CHANGELOG.md for version tracking
 - Create LICENSE.md for project licensing
+- Create CODE_OF_CONDUCT.md for community guidelines

 ## Notes
 - Keep this log updated with all documentation changes